kikrishn/Blog/_posts/2021-02-22-lebesgue-ftc-2.md

     This is great, since it means to integrate against some product measure on $\mathbb{R}^2$, we can separately integrate against each component.

+[^5]:
+    Really it's a statement about real valued signed measures, and so it allows for either $\pm \infty$ (but not both!) to occur.
+We won't need this extra flexibility, though.

+    I went back and forth for a long time on whether to include a discussion about signed measures in this post.
+Eventually, I decided it made the post too long, and it encouraged me to include details that obscure the main points.
+I want these posts to show the forest rather than the trees, and here we are.

+[^6]:
+    Notice for us $\mu$ will almost always be lebesgue measure.
+The theorem is true much more broadly, though, and we might ask "why do we care about more general measures?".
+The answer is that there are other measures which are _also_ easy to compute in practice ([haar measures][13], and [counting measures][14] on countable sets come to mind).

+    With this generality, we can know for sure that we can work in any space which admits an effectively computable ($\sigma$-finite) measure (and there are lots of such spaces besides $\mathbb{R}^n$).

+    Any space with a computable notion of integration _also_ admits a computable notion of integrating complex measures by application of Radon-Nikodym!

 [1]: https://math.stackexchange.com/q/1523829/655547
 [2]: https://en.wikipedia.org/wiki/Rademacher%27s_theorem